 - Glass vials

 To minimize various potential hazards when discarding broken or un-serviceable glassware, the guidelines below shall be followed:

 - Dispose of broken laboratory glassware in designated broken glass containers only.
-These shall be puncture proof, double-lined cardboard box or other container specifically designed for the disposal of glassware not weighing more than 20 pounds when full.
+These shall be puncture-proof, double-lined cardboard boxes or other containers specifically designed for the disposal of glassware not weighing more than 20 pounds when full.
 They can be obtained from various laboratory equipment distributors;

 - When the box is full, securely seal with tape to prevent any leaks;